aamster/aamster.github.io/_posts/2024-10-03-sequence_to_sequence_models_1.md

 I'll cover how language was modeled using deep learning prior to transformers, which was by using recurrent neural networks (RNNs).

-I'll compare  {% cite DBLP:journals/corr/BahdanauCB14 %} which introduces the idea of attention in RNNs, with a paper published around the same time {% cite 10.5555/2969033.2969173 %} which does not use attention.
+I'll compare  {% cite DBLP:journals/corr/BahdanauCB14 %} which introduces the idea of _attention_ in RNNs, with a paper published around the same time {% cite 10.5555/2969033.2969173 %} which does not use attention.
 I'll explain in detail what attention is and why it was introduced, as well as try to reproduce the results from these papers.
 The results from these papers are actually contradictory; {% cite 10.5555/2969033.2969173 %} reported better performance than {% cite DBLP:journals/corr/BahdanauCB14 %}, however the latter is well known and influential for introducing attention.
 This is surprising to me, and shows that researchers found the idea of attention to be useful regardless of the performance reported in these papers.

+In the section [Sequence to sequence models](#sequence-to-sequence-models), I'll give background on how to model problems where we take a sequence as input and output a sequence, with special attention (no pun intended) to the problem of translation.
+In [Experiments and results](#experiments-and-results) I'll reproduce {% cite 10.5555/2969033.2969173 %} and {% cite DBLP:journals/corr/BahdanauCB14 %}.
+And in [Implementation details](#implementation-details) I'll cover technical details about how the models were implemented.

+All code for this article is available [here](https://github.com/aamster/seq2seq-translation).

 In the next article I'll cover how language is modeled today using transformers.